SweepsKings Logo

 Conducts KYC – Even though KYC is annoying, all legit sweepstakes casinos are mandated by law to check that you are 18+ and don’t reside in a restricted state.
 BCGame.us has a very smooth KYC process.
 It only took me a few minutes to get my account verified.

 Satisfactory amount of free Sweeps Coins – Sweepstakes casino sites are legally obligated to give away free SC.
-The site should have no deposit bonus, first purchase offer, daily login promo, referral bonus, and mail-in bonus.
+The site should have a no-deposit bonus, first purchase offer, daily login promo, referral bonus, and mail-in bonus.
 In my opinion, Stake.us has some of the best promotions, including a 25 SC no deposit bonus and rakeback!

-Follows responsible gaming practices – Sweepstakes casinos that actually care about their players conduct regular player checks, connect players with free gaming counseling if they need it, and have the latest responsible gaming tools like deposit, time and loss limits, and self-exclusion.
+Follows responsible gaming practices – Sweepstakes casinos that actually care about their players conduct regular player checks, connect players with free gaming counseling if they need it, and have the latest responsible gaming tools.
+These features include deposit, time, and loss limits, as well as self-exclusion options.
 High 5 is known for its strong approach to responsible gaming.

 Stake Smart